Death and bereavement during COVID-19

-If someone dies during COVID-19 but their death is not related to the virus, a registered medical practitioner (such as a doctor, nurse or paramedic) will complete and sign part 1 of the Death Notification Form (DNF).
+If someone dies but their death is not related to COVID-19, a registered medical practitioner (such as a doctor, nurse or paramedic) will complete and sign part 1 of the Death Notification Form (DNF).
 They will include (to the best of their knowledge) what they believe is the cause of death.

 Next, they will give you (the deceased’s spouse, civil partner or relative) the partially-completed DNF.
 You must complete and sign part 2.

 If the cause of death is COVID-19

 When someone dies as a result of COVID-19, the death should be reported to your local coroner's office.
 A doctor, nurse, paramedic, funeral director, person in charge of the mortuary, or Garda usually reports the person’s death to the coroner.

 Usually, a post-mortem will not be needed.
 However, if it is unclear whether COVID-19 was the cause of death, a COVID-19 test may be carried out.
 You can proceed with funeral arrangements while awaiting the results.

 The coroner will send a certificate to the General Register Office to register the death.
 You do not have to do anything else.

 Funerals during COVID-19

 Dealing with the loss of a loved one is different during COVID-19.
-Current restrictions on travel and social gatherings impacts many religious, cultural and family traditions – whether the person has died from COVID-19 or not.
+Restrictions on social gatherings have impacted many religious, cultural and family traditions – whether the person has died from COVID-19 or not.